Food / 25 January, 2023 / My Baba

 Diabetes/ low-carb food blogger Emma Porter is a passionate cook and food writer.
-In this feature, Emma shares three low carb recipes from her new book, The Low-Carb Diabetes Cookbook, written with renowned diabetes expert Dr David Cavan.
+In this feature, Emma shares three low-carb recipes from her book, The Low-Carb Diabetes Cookbook, written with renowned diabetes expert Dr David Cavan.
 These recipes are perfect for type 1 and type 2 diabetes, to show you how you can eat with easy, quick recipes that are healthy for all the family.

 Sweet potato and kale rosti with baked eggs

 I created this a few years ago and it has since become one of the most popular recipes on my blog; it’s also one of my favourites to make on a Saturday morning for guests.
 It’s bright, vibrant and packed with flavour and texture, as well as protein and all the vital vitamins and nutrients.
 Quick, simple and only one pan needed – perfect for slicing and sharing.

 - preparation 10 minutes

 - 230g sweet potato, peeled 1 tsp coconut oil or butter